 Best Fabric for Screen Printing

+which fabric is best for screen printing?
 Screen printing can be done pretty much all types of fabric, only you have to take care of the type of color you use for the type of fabric.
 You can use water-based or plastisol ink on cotton, silk, wool, polyester, and jersey fabrics.
+[Starting a Screen Printing Business – The Complete Guide]

 Best Fabric for DTG